Cambridge, United States

-Workshop Location: Akamai Technologies, Kendall Square 150 Broadway St. Cambridge, MA 02142
+Akamai Technologies, Kendall Square 150 Broadway St., Cambridge, United States

-We are grateful for the collaboration of Ed Sumitra, Elena Machkasova, Jon Anthony, Katherine Paras, and Mark Champine, who will be your hosts for this workshop.
-They are available to answer any questions you might have before or during the workshop.
+We are grateful for the involvement of Jon Anthony and Elena Machkasova and Katherine Paras and Ed Sumitra and Mark Champine, who will host this workshop, and will answer any questions you might have before or during the workshop.